Client profitability analysis for service firms: How to find the projects that are quietly losing money

 4. Revenue by engagement, including all billing adjustments.
 Finally, you need actual collected revenue by client, not billed revenue.
 Write-offs, discounts, credits, and collection failures all reduce what you actually receive.
 A client-level P&L based on billed amounts overstates profitability for clients where you discount or write off significant amounts.

-You know which clients to prioritize for retention and relationship investment.
+You know which clients to retain and invest in for relationship development.
 You know which clients to reprice or restructure.
 You know which clients to exit gracefully.
 You know which engagement types to pursue more aggressively and which to avoid.

 The founder who manages by aggregate numbers makes gut-feel decisions about client value.
 The founder who has engagement profitability data makes informed decisions based on actual contribution.